 |Total Annual Income||

-When you sign up for a plot at Crowley Station Community Garden you are agreeing to adhere to the policies in the handbook.
+When you sign up for a plot at Crowley Station Community Garden you are agreeing to adhere to the policies on the Welcome Packet and on this website.
 Since this is a public space you understand that there is a risk of theft and vandalism.
 You understand the Water Utility reserves the right to restrict access to the gardens and to relocate or remove items from the deck in order to perform required maintenance at the site.
 In an emergency this could happen with very little or no notice.
 You agree that you will be diligent in caring for your plot and the garden as a whole.
 You agree to work with the other members to create a beautiful, productive, and welcoming garden.